 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the Company's financial statements and accompanying notes.
-On an ongoing basis, management evaluates its estimates, including those related to preclinical studies, percentage of completion of manufacturing activities, fair value of assets and liabilities, impairment of assets, leases, share-based compensation and income taxes.
+On an ongoing basis, management evaluates its estimates, including those related to preclinical studies and clinical trial accruals, fair value of assets and liabilities, impairment of assets, leases, share-based compensation and income taxes.
 Management bases its estimates on historical experience, knowledge of current events and actions it may undertake in the future that management believes to be reasonable under the circumstances.
 Actual results may differ from these estimates and assumptions.